ztyyLV/web-twain-docs/info/schedule/deprecated.md

 # All Deprecated Features & APIs

-## New deprecations in 16.2
+## Future deprecation planned

 ### SHA-1 signatures

-To comply with Windows security updates, we have deprecated SHA-1 signatures in this version.
+To comply with Windows security updates, we will deprecate SHA-1 signatures in a future version.
 The impact is described below (we take 64bit Windows 7 as an example in below screenshots).

+*If the deprecation is implemented:*

 * When you try to install the Dynamsoft Service, you will get the following two error for "Unknown Publisher".